-The Rhinohawk team is comprised of dedicated volunteers from all disciplines, both technical and non.
-We are united in our desire to build a better world through the use of cutting edge UAV technology and a passion for solving major challenges through the local makerspace and UAV community.
-Our core team comprises of experienced practitioners covering areas from from designing and building complex vehicle systems, to developing and leading marketing and outreach programs.
+We are united in our desire to build a better world through the use of cutting-edge technology and a passion for solving major challenges through the local makerspace and UAV communities.
+Our core team comprises experienced practitioners in areas such as, engineering, outreach, robotics, aerospace, and logistics.

 Team RhinoHawk Origin Story

-The Nova Labs Makerspace in Reston, Virginia, USA is a hub of innovation for everything from UAV and drone technology to cyber security and woodworking.
-The space is located right next to Washington DC, the heart of the nation and the source for policy initiatives.
-The team started as a way for members of the makerspace community to learn about UAV and drone technologies from each other and experiment with electronics, structures, and physics.
+The Nova Labs Makerspace in Reston, Virginia, USA is a hub of innovation for everything from UAV technology to cyber security and woodworking.
+The facility is located near Washington DC, the heart of the nation and the source for policy initiatives.
+The team started as a way for members of the makerspace community to learn about UAV and drone technologies from each other, and experiment with the technologies that make up these vehicles.

-In June of 2013 we entered into a wildlife competition to help the rangers in South African wildlife preserves stop rhino poachers.
+In June of 2013, the team entered into a wildlife competition to help the rangers in South African wildlife preserves stop rhino poachers.
 The competition brought us together and helped us to develop a core skillset in UAV design, fabrication, and testing.
 We named the team RhinoHawk and worked hard to build the best system we could.

 We were saddened to hear that in March of 2014 the competition was cancelled before the final flights due to regulatory and financial issues.

 But that is not the end of the story…

 A new UAV Challenge was announced and we were poised to jump right in!
 We got the band back together and made a commitment to qualify for the finals by demonstrating an innovative vehicle aimed at providing medical services in remote areas.

 Our current UAV design maintains the team name, but uses a whole new system.
 The core team members are still leading the charge, and we have recruited many additional team members to meet the requirements set forth in the challenge.